Red Kelly: Pittsburgh Penguins

+Toronto Maple Leafs

 Kelly returned to the Maple Leafs after signing a four-year contract to succeed John McLellan as coach on August 20, 1973.
 He stayed in the position from the 1973–74 season to 1976–77.
 The team earned a playoff berth in all four seasons with Kelly as head coach but got eliminated in the quarterfinals each time.
 A bizarre aspect of his tenure as Maple Leafs coach occurred during the 1975–76 quarterfinal series when he promoted pyramid power amongst his players to counter the Philadelphia Flyers' use of Kate Smith's rendition of "God Bless America."
 He hung a plastic model of a pyramid in the team's clubhouse after a pair of away defeats to start the series.
 The players embraced the superstition after observing team captain Darryl Sittler first place his hockey sticks beneath the pyramid and then stand under it for exactly four minutes.
 The Maple Leafs managed to win all three of its home matches before losing the series' decisive Game 7.
-Kelly was fired at the end of the 1976–1977 season, ending 30 consecutive years at ice level in the NHL.
+Kelly was fired at the end of the 1976–1977 season, on June 17, 1977.
+That ended 30 consecutive years at ice level in the NHL as a player and coach.
 Kelly coached 742 regular season games during his NHL career of which his team won 278, lost 300 and tied 134.
 He coached 62 NHL playoff games winning 24 of these.

 Political career

-Kelly was elected to the House of Commons of Canada in the 1962 federal election at the York West riding under the Liberal party led by Lester B. Pearson.
-He defeated Conservative incumbent John Hamilton.
-He was re-elected there in the following year's election in which his Progressive Conservative opponent was future NHL agent Alan Eagleson.
-Kelly continued to play with the Toronto Maple Leafs during his terms as a Member of Parliament.
+Kelly was elected to the House of Commons of Canada in the 1962 federal election in the York West electoral district, the first Liberal party member to do so since 1935.
+He defeated Conservative incumbent John Hamilton, 30,762 to 27,060 votes.
+He was easily re-elected in the following year's election, beating his Progressive Conservative opponent, future NHL agent Alan Eagleson by an almost 13,000 vote margin.
+The victory meant that he was now part of Prime Minister Lester B. Pearson's newly elected Liberal government.
+Kelly continued to play with the Toronto Maple Leafs during his terms as a Member of Parliament and won two more Stanley Cups in that time.
 During the Great Canadian Flag Debate, he received opposition from Leafs owner Conn Smythe who opposed Pearson's plans to replace the Red Ensign flag with the Maple Leaf.
 He did not seek re-election in 1965, but left federal politics after his two terms in the 25th and 26th Canadian Parliaments, because he wanted more time with his family.
 He was succeeded in York West by fellow Liberal Robert Winters.

-While a member of parliament, Kelly appeared as himself on the October 29, 1962 episode of the game show To Tell the Truth.
+While a member of parliament, Kelly appeared as himself on the October 29, 1962, episode of the game show To Tell the Truth.
 He received three of four possible votes.